James-Qiao/GLM_Hackathon_Summer_2023/README.md

 This is a repository for part of my work during the summer research internship 2023, supervised by Prof. Huang Yuanhua.

-During the first one month and a half, I learned [foundamental data science skills][1] and read some materials on machine learning[^1][^2].
+During the first one month and a half, I learned [fundamental data science skills][1] and read some materials on machine learning[^1][^2].
 I have built a logistic regression model from scratch by implementing gradient descent, and a negative binomial regression model which fits the parameters $\beta$ and dispersion factor $\phi$ by using the [optimize function by statsmodels][2].

 Additionally, I used my models to analyze some public datasets and got decent results, which are introduced in detail in [Part 2: File documentations](#part-2-file-documentations).